JoshuaBurt1/FitnessApp/README.md

 4. Once logged in, user the naviation bar on the top left to scroll through login, user stats, and comparison fragment

 - A test account login: user: test; password: test
 - Fitbit user info login: Client ID, Client Secret, and Refresh Token are needed to continually generate Refresh Tokens to view data.
 This removes the 8 hour limit of Access Token.
-The data is stored in sharedPreferences.
+The data is stored in Android sharedPreferences.
 Ideally it will be stored with Android Keystore in later versions.